GSA/digitalgov.gov/content/news/2020/04/2020-04-09-18f-here-help-during-critical-times.md

 date: 2020-04-09 19:00:00 -0500
 kicker: "18F"
 title: "18F Is Here to Help During Critical Times"
-deck: "Government agencies are seeing their systems and staff stretched to the max as they do their best to serve the public.
-18F is a team of government employees with expertise in modern digital tools and practices, and we’re here to help."
+deck: "<strong>Government agencies are seeing their systems and staff stretched to the max as they do their best to serve the public.</strong> 18F is a team of government employees with expertise in modern digital tools and practices, and we’re here to help."
-summary: "Government agencies are seeing their systems and staff stretched to the max as they do their best to serve the public.
-18F is a team of government employees with expertise in modern digital tools and practices, and we’re here to help."
+summary: "<strong>Government agencies are seeing their systems and staff stretched to the max as they do their best to serve the public.</strong> 18F is a team of government employees with expertise in modern digital tools and practices, and we’re here to help."

 # see all topics at https://digital.gov/topics
 topics: